wkalt/puppetdb/doc/api/v1/groups.markdown

 Retrieve a list of all groups in the classifier.

+#### Query Parameters

+* `inherited`: if set to any value besides `0` or `false`, the group will include the classes, class parameters, and variables that it inherits from its ancestors.

 #### Response Format

 The response is a JSON array of group objects.